Documentation on MQL5: SearchGreat / Standard Library

 Return Value

-The position of the found element, if successful, -1 - the element not found.
+The position of the found element - successful, -1 - element not found.

 Example: